 This was the beginning of the pattern of succession to the presidency we have today, which was shaping up not as a result of any revelation from God (nobody had been receiving revelations for the Church since Joseph and Hyrum were taken), but simply as a matter of tradition and expediency.

 Years later still, as John Taylor's death became imminent, there was more conflict in the quorum, as some of the junior apostles claimed (correctly) that there was no reason Taylor's replacement as president had to be the most senior apostle.
 It could be any one of them.
-Of course, that was true.
-As long as the custom insisted an apostle was to take over the office of president, it could be any one of them, because the Lord had never declared any apostle, senior or junior, belonged in that office in the first place.
+That was technically true; as long as the custom insisted an apostle was to take over the office of president, it could just as well be any one of them since the Lord had never declared any apostle, senior or junior, belonged in that office in the first place.
 They had made up their own rule without any input from God, so why not change things at will to suit their whims?

-So for two years following John Taylor's demise there was more delaying, infighting, and jockeying for position in the quorum.
+Anyway, for two years following John Taylor's demise there was more delaying, infighting, and jockeying for position in the quorum.
 But over time things shook out and a new first presidency was installed with Wilford Woodruff at the head.
 From then on, tradition has dictated that the senior apostle always moved into the spot as president of the church.
 The Lord has never had anything to do with setting up this pattern.
-In fact, the argument could be made that the reason the Lord has abandoned the Twelve to their own devices is precisely because they have disobeyed his instructions and rejected their revealed duties in favor of assuming power and authority over the church which He never gave them.
+In fact, the argument could be made that the reason the Lord has abandoned the Twelve to their own devices is precisely because they have disobeyed his instructions and rejected their revealed duties in favor of assuming power and authority over the church which God had specifically denied them from the beginning.

 "The Twelve shall have no right to go into Zion or any of its stakes and there undertake to regulate the affairs thereof where there is a standing high council.
 But it is their duty to go abroad and regulate all matters relative to the different branches of the church."
 (Joseph Smith, Kirtland Council Minute Book, pg 112.)Conversely, the prophet cautioned the high council that they were to stay off the apostles' turf: